Hi, welcome to Part 2 of the series Intune SCEP Certificate Enrolment Workflow Made Easy With Joy.

 SCEP protocol cert enrolment request – General Workflow [Enterprise Model, Automated Authorization]

-1 – Requestor Initialization – Admin configures device to generate RSA key pair and Transaction Identifier
+1 – Requestor Initialization – Admin configures the device to generate RSA key pair and Transaction Identifier

 Admin configures the device to generate an RSA public/private key pair.
 The cryptographic key usage for this key pair depends on the Key Usage value that the Admin configured.
 It can be configured for either

 - Digital Signature, or